 A Priest in Conscience

-Thus, Manus? conscience was clear: work for the Church in Concepcion, while keeping a friendly relationship with all, including legionaries.
+Thus, Manus’ conscience was clear: work for the Church in Concepcion, while keeping a friendly relationship with all, including legionaries.
 He preferred to let people judge for themselves, saying nothing, neither good nor bad, about the Congregation.
-He did dedicate himself to a new Club Faro, chaplaincy at St. John?s School, the Universidad del Desarrollo, and building the chapel of San Patricio, deliberately put in the name of the diocese.
+He did dedicate himself to a new Club Faro, chaplaincy at St. John’s School, the Universidad del Desarrollo, and building the chapel of San Patricio, deliberately registered in the name of Concepcion diocese.
 Besides, a host of families and friends from these institutions came to see Manus as a true leader in their Catholic faith.
-It was impossible to walk the streets of the city without someone coming along to greet and chat awhile with their spiritual guide.
+It was impossible for him to walk the streets of the city without someone coming up to greet and chat awhile with their spiritual guide.
 The last homily I heard him preach insisted on our personal love for Christ who walks with us, down here and hereafter.

 My Little Ones

 Like many others, I was absolutely shocked by accusations of pedophilia against the Rev. Marcial Maciel.
 During my 26 years in the Legion, I had never seen any improper conduct.
 On the contrary, on vocational promotion work, we were very careful to exclude known gays.
-Na?ve you, answered Manus.
-The report in the Hartford-Courant he found credible, and in 2003 wrote me regarding the book-long account of Maciel?s pedphilia by former legionary and public accuser, Alejandro Espinosa:
+What do you think?
+I asked Manus.
+The report in the Hartford-Courant he found credible.
+In 2003 he wrote me regarding the book-long account of Maciel?s pedophilia by former legionary and public accuser, Alejandro Espinosa:

-I am reading Alex Espinosa?s book El legionario, and am half way into it already; it is really heavy stuff; a lot of new data for me, and some other data I had observed was filled in more; it is really a pathetic and somber situation.
+I am reading Alex Espinosa’s book El Legionario; it is really heavy stuff; a lot of new data for me, and some other data I had already observed was filled in more; it is really a pathetic and somber situation.
 Have you read it at all, or heard of anyone who has?
 It is devastating for Maciel.

-However, in our final analysis, we both considered such abuse as a consequence not only of Maciel?s character but also of the dominant control of members, especially teenagers in minor seminaries, by legionary so-called superiors.
-The problem, therefore, is not the sins and crimes of individuals, but the totalitarian nature of the group, following the dictum that
+However, in our final analysis, we both considered such abuse as a consequence not only of Maciel’s character but also of the dominant control of members, especially teenagers in minor seminaries, by legionary so-called superiors.
+The problem, therefore, is not the sins and crimes of individuals, but the totalitarian nature of the group, following the dictum,

 Post Traumatic Stress Disorder?